 For the computation of the ratios on Fig. 1, we did not consider peers that spent less than 10 seconds in the peer set.
 Our motivation was to evaluate the entropy of pieces in a torrent.
 However, due to several misbehaving clients, there is a permanent noise created by peers that join and leave the peer set frequently.
-Such peers stay typically less than few seconds in the peer set, and they do not take part in any active upload or download.
+Such peers stay typically less than a few seconds in the peer set, and they do not take part in any active upload or download.
 Therefore, these misbehaving peers adversely bias our entropy characterization.
 Filtering all peers that stay less than 10 seconds remove the bias.

-In summary, we have seen that the rarest first algorithm enforces an entropy close to the ideal one.
-We have identified torrent with a poor entropy and showed that the rarest first algorithm is not responsible for this poor entropy.
-We have also identified seldom cases where the rarest first algorithm does not perform optimally, but we have explained that these cases do not justify a replacement with a more complex solution.
-In the following, we evaluate how the rarest first piece selection strategy achieves a high entropy.
+In summary, we have seen that the rarest first algorithm enforces a close to ideal entropy for the presented torrents.
+We have identified torrents with low entropy and shown that the rarest first algorithm is not responsible for this low entropy.
+We have also identified rare cases where the rarest first algorithm does not perform optimally, but we have explained that these cases do not justify a replacement with a more complex solution.
+In the following, we evaluate how the rarest first piece selection strategy achieves high entropy.